Cherwell District Council Accessibility Statement

-We provide a SignVideo link on our website which initiates a video link to a British Sign Language (BSL) interpreter who will speak with the Council on your behalf.
+We provide a SignVideo link on our website.
+This starts a video link to a British Sign Language (BSL) interpreter who will speak to us on your behalf.

 We are also able to provide a telephone translation service for those where English is not your first language.

-We operate an appointments system at our offices, this enables us to prepare for your visit, for example we have rooms with audio induction loops which can be used for your appointment.
+We operate an appointments system at our offices, which enables us to prepare for your visit.
+For example we have rooms with audio induction loops which can be used for your appointment.
 We will also discuss with the customer when arranging to find the best solution.

-Cherwell District Council is committed to making its website accessible, in accordance with the Public Sector Bodies (Website and Mobile Application) (No.2) Accessibility Regulations 2018.
+Cherwell District Council is committed to making its website accessible.
+This is in accordance with the Public Sector Bodies (Website and Mobile Application) (No.2) Accessibility Regulations 2018.